All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Protein Priority

-We cannot overstate this: eat your protein first at every meal.
+We can't overstate this: eat your protein first at every meal.
 When your appetite window is narrow, you want the most muscle-protective nutrient in your body before fullness kicks in.
 Research on patients using GLP-1 medications shows that up to 25 to 40% of weight lost can come from lean mass if protein intake is inadequate .
 That means a 20-pound weight loss could include 5 to 8 pounds of muscle, which tanks your metabolism and leaves you weaker.

 Strong protein sources for Saxenda patients: